 The Fair Housing Act is designed to help protect certain classes of people who may experience discrimination when trying to buy or rent a place to live.
 Unfortunately, though, discrimination still occurs, and it's not always obvious enough to document and prove.

-If you're concerned about a landlord, lender, seller, or agent violating your rights, try to keep all communication in writing or download an app on your phone that automatically records all of your conversations.
-This way, you can refer back to proof, if needed.
+If you're concerned about a landlord, lender, seller, or agent violating your rights, try to keep all communication in writing and document your conversations.
+This way, you can refer back to these documents to prove the discrimination, if needed.

 If you believe your rights have been violated, don't hesitate to contact your local fair housing agency or an attorney to determine the next steps you should follow.